 - 4. Island Guadalupe: Breathtaking Cage Diving With Tiger Sharks!

 - 5. La Paz

 - 8. Cabo San Lucas & Cabo Pulm

 1. Socorro Island: a lover’s paradise for pelagic fish.

-it is one of the best scuba diving places in Mexico.
-The island draws a variety of social creatures due to its isolated seamount location offshore.
+It is one of the best scuba diving places in Mexico.
+The island draws a variety of sea creatures due to its isolated seamount location offshore.
 Large groups of huge manta rays—possibly the nicest animals on Earth—are among them.
 They like swimming next to you, frequently no more than a meter away, making Socorro island the best place to dive with oceanic manta rays in the world, undoubtedly!

 While scuba diving on Socorro Island, play a massive game of pelagic bingo.
 Bottlenose dolphins in the wild approach you to participate in their antics.
 These dolphins are known to approach you and stay for a while rather than swim off when they see divers.